dereuromark/sandbox-docker/README.md

     ./shell.sh

-Now you need to finish the installation using
+Now you need to finish the installation inside using

     ./install.sh